some-guy-is-here/paperion/README.md

 ## Like it?
 Star it!
 paper2hack gets more popular every time it is starred.
-Scroll to the top of the window, and click 'Star' to help us reach more people :)
+Scroll to the top of the window, and click 'Star' to help us reach more people :D